This section contains information about enhancements in version 3.5.00.of BMC Digital Workplace.

 When designing the service questionnaire, service administrators can use the new Action feature to prepopulate question responses.
 Questions can be prepopulated when the questionnaire opens; for example, an Approver field can be prepopulated with the requester's manager.
 Questions can be updated when the user responds to another question; for example, when the user selects the response to the Site question, the Shippin Address questions can be populated.

 The following illustrations shows how a service administrator can configure an Approver field to be prepopulated with the requester's manager.

-For more information, see Creating a service questionnaire to collect information.
+For more information, see Creating questions with default responses.

 Additional enhancements to requests in the enhanced catalog

 After a user submits a request for a service in the enhanced catalog, the user can request the service (or service bundle) again.
 If the user requested a service that generates one or more BMC Service Request Management requests or work orders, the user can cancel the request.